szymonh/SWDscan/README.md

 ## How does it work?

-The app iterates through microcontroller gpio pins following the definition specified using PIN_MASK and PIN_MAX to find SWD clock and io lines.
+The app iterates through microcontroller gpio pins following the definition specified using PIN_MASK to find SWD clock and io lines.
 Pins are enabled by setting corresponding bits of PIN_MASK, i.e. pins 2-8 are enabled for PIN_MASK of 0b111111100 or 0x1fc.

-PIN_MAX limits the tested pin set, for pins 2-8 set a value of 9 or greater.
+Besides PIN_MASK predefined at build time you can also set the pin mask at runtime using the _m_ command.
+Entering 508 or 0x1fc will result in pin_mask set to 0b111111100 so you can update the configuration without the need to rebuild the project.

 ## How to use it?

 - hook up your Arduino to the target
 - use a logic level shifer between Arduino and target if required
-- adjust PIN_MASK and PIN_MAX for your setup
+- optionally adjust PIN_MASK for your setup, can be done later
 - select proper build target
 - build the project and upload it to your board
 - establish serial connection with baud rate of 115200
 - ammend debug options if required
+- use option _m_ to set a pin mask at runtime
 - use option _h_ for help
 - use option _e_ to enumerate pins